By Kaitlyn Sisco

 Sometimes, we overlook the importance of regular exercise and the benefits we can get from it, mostly in keeping an acne free-skin.Regular exercise is one of the keys to keeping healthy skin.

 3) Exercise helps you keep in better touch with your body in the sense that it leads you to have healthy eating habits and consuming less junk food.
 Exercise does help your acne by taking a shower immediately after a vigorous workout.
 Exercise itself is not what causes acne, but rather the poor hygiene after workouts.

 Healthy new skin through exercise helps in replenishing your scars, pimples, and imperfections.
 Exercising releases all the tension in your muscles and skin, making you less stressed (which is also linked to acne).
 Exercising regularly lowers your cortisol levels (stress hormones), thus lowering the inflammation in your body and preventing acne.

 4) Exercise helps nourish your skin cells and keep them vital, according to Dr. Stephanie S. Gardner (WebMD).
 However, it doesn’t detoxify your skin as some may claim it.

-There are a lot of ways you can exercise – stretching, running, jumping jacks, squats and even dancing.
 But did you know that eating healthy is a part of the exercise as well?
 What’s the point of exercising if you will just continue to eat junk food after a vigorous workout?
 Eating healthy limits the number of bad foods you feed your body.

 Staying active withregular exercise helps keep your skin look glowing.
 Exercise helps your acne by maintaining healthy levels of the stress-related cortisol hormone that can possibly increase your risks of developing acne, collagen breakdown, wrinkles and sagging.